 Lucille has great plans for the church’s youth camp, but everything is put on hold with a hospital visit.
 Can Lucille’s replacement Liz pull it off?

 Liz is throwing himself the most awesome birthday party ever, but now his mom is threatening to cancel the entire party.
-You’re invited to see what will happen on this week’s Kids Corner.

 Basketball’s living legend, Michael James, is coming to town.
 At a skills contest, will Liz and Spike’s friendship be destroyed when the competition gets fierce?
 Who’s better at shooting, dribbling, and setting up a pick and roll?

 While on a mission trip, Liz discovers that someone is willing to steal and to destroy just to stop Liz’s work.
 Why?
-What will Liz do?

 Liz has found a racing car in Grandpa's barn.
 Can he convince Grandpa to let him drive it?

-Who doesn’t love baseball?
-After all, it is Terrene’s Favorite Pastime.
-In this episode Liz learns to emulate winners, both on and off the diamond.
+Liz wants to be a great baseball player.
+Liz learns to emulate winners, both on and off the diamond.

 Liz really wants to be Student of the Week, and since rescuing an unknown stranger from drowning, Liz has become so famous that his story will be on the national news.
 But why is Liz acting so strangely; and why is he avoiding Lucille, the one lizard who knows him the best?

-There is a thief on the loose in Terrene, stealing clocks!
+There is a thief on the loose in Terrene stealing clocks!
 Can Liz and his friends find out who is responsible?

 Papa Dogg Trouble, a popular entertainer, shows up in Terrene.
 Spike is really excited.
 But when Papa Dogg steals a car, Spike realizes Papa isn’t the kind of person he should be idolizing.